YashNair88/Speech-to-Text-Dataset/README.md

 <a name="viz"></a>
 ## Visualization

-I created a rough dashboard in Grafana for insights.
+I created a rough dashboard in Grafana for better visualization.

 ![Image Dashboard](https://user-images.githubusercontent.com/89388819/233783726-475b0d29-7ed1-41b4-9a72-96097efe097a.jpg)